IsaiahPaget/PasswordManager/README.md

 # PasswordManager

 Modular open source password manager.
-The api for the server should be decoupled and accessible from any client as I have plans to make a mobile, desktop and chrome extension to act as the client.
+The api for the server should be decoupled and accessible from any client as I have plans to make a mobile, desktop and chrome extension.

-The goal of this project is to advance my knowledge of security and end to end development and as a byproduct have a password manager that can be easily deployed by anyone with a server.
+The goal of this project is to advance my knowledge of security and full stack development and as a by-product have a password manager that can be easily deployed by anyone with a server.

 ## The API
 Examples in Javascript: How a client could interact with this API.